yomandawg/ts-ssr-template/README.md

 ✔️ Session requests with cookie-forwarding<br/>
 ✔️ TypeScript implementation with strong type definitions<br/>
 ✔️ Webpack bundling on both Client and Server<br/>
-➖ Testing with Jest and React Testing Libary

 ## Architecture